Updates 7/29/25

 - Think impact: How might this work contribute beyond your own learning?

-You’ll present your chapter content with several classmates assigned the same topic.
+You’ll present your chapter content with several of your fellow kids assigned the same chapter.

 - Your fellow presenters were sent to you in the email with your assigned chapter